-One of the largest in the Midwest, Chickasha Festival of Light features over 3.5 million lights.
-A stunning drive-through light display is located in Shannon Springs Park in Chickasha, featuring more than 100 light installations and scenes.
-A computer-animated light show synchronized with holiday music is definitely going to make an impression.
-You can't miss the large 172-ft Christmas tree visible for miles around the town.
+One of the largest in the Midwest, Chickasha Festival of Light features over three and a half million lights.
+A stunning drive-through light display is located in Shannon Springs Park in Chickasha, featuring more than one hundred light installations and scenes.
+A computer-animated light show synchronized to holiday music is definitely going to make an impression.
+Don't miss the large 172-ft Christmas tree visible for miles around town.
 The park also has a Ferris wheel, a live nativity scene, many food trucks, a holiday gift shop, a carriage, and even camel rides.
-Santa residence is open for kids.
+The Santa residence is open to kids.

 Ardmore Festival of Lights, Ardmore Regional Park (November 23–December 30, 2019)

-Ardmore Festival of Lights is an impressive 1.5-mile drive through beautiful, vibrant Christmas lights.
-One of the biggest holiday light events in southern Oklahoma offers more than 150 animated displays in a sparkling winter wonderland.
-The Ardmore Regional Park can entertain visitors of all ages.
-Tune your car stereo to a favorite Christmas music station and enjoy rows and rows of lights as a holiday fairy tale comes to life.
-Admission to the park is free; however, donations are appreciated.
+Ardmore Festival of Lights is an impressive one and a half-mile drive through beautiful, vibrant Christmas lights.
+One of the biggest holiday light events in southern Oklahoma, it offers more than 150 animated displays in a sparkling winter wonderland.
+The Ardmore Regional Park entertains visitors of all ages.
+Tune your car stereo to a favorite Christmas music station and enjoy row after row of lights as a holiday fairy tale comes to life.
+Admission to the park is free, however, donations are appreciated.

 Woodward’s Crystal Christmas, Crystal Beach Park (November 29–December 31, 2019)

 Crystal Beach Park in Woodward attracts families from all over Oklahoma when it sparkles with over two million Christmas lights and displays.
 Crystal Christmas is one of the main annual events in Woodward.
-It opens with a large celebration, fireworks, carol singing, concessions and a countdown.
+It opens with a large celebration -- fireworks, caroling, concessions, and a countdown.
 On Thursdays and Fridays, Chrystal Beach Park features family nights with plenty of kid-oriented activities like lighted train rides, Christmas characters, live nativity scenes and, of course, Santa Claus.